 This is because if you do not display GCT balance running, it means that one side of your body will be doing more work or contending with higher forces or forces for a longer period of time than the other side of your body.

 Ultimately, a 50/50 ground contact time balance is ideal, though a 51/49 GCT balance is also okay.
+Anything more than a 2% differential between your right and left foot indicates poor GCT balance running.

-What Is a Good Ground Contact Time Running?
+What Is A Good Ground Contact Time Running?

 As with most running metrics related to the dynamics of your running stride, such as stride length and cadence, there isn’t a universal best ground contact time running.